 You've looked over your options, winnowed them down to a few choices, and made sure that they all fit within your overall financial plan.
 Now it's time to apply for the right travel rewards credit card.
 Here are some options currently available with some great introductory offers.

-Capital One Venture Rewards Credit Card: Earn 60,000 bonus miles after you spend $3,000 in purchases within the first 3 months of account opening, equal to $500 in travel.
+Capital One Venture Rewards Credit Card: Earn 100,000 bonus miles after you spend $20,000 in purchases within the first 12 months of account opening.
 Earn an unlimited 2 miles per dollar on every purchase.
 Receive a Global Entry or TSA Precheck application fee statement credit of up to $100 once every four years.

 Citi® / AAdvantage® Platinum Select® World Elite Mastercard®: Earn 50,000 American Airlines AAdvantage bonus miles after making $2,500 in purchases within the first 3 months of account opening.
 The card earns 2 miles per dollar at gas stations, restaurants and on eligible American Airlines purchases, then 1 mile per dollar everywhere else.
 Its annual fee of $99 is waived the first 12 months.

-Delta SkyMiles® Gold American Express Card: Earn 35,000 bonus miles after you spend $1,000 in purchases on your new card in your first 3 months.
+Delta SkyMiles® Gold American Express Card: Earn 70,000 bonus miles after you spend $2,000 in purchases on your new card in your first 3 months.
+This offer expires 4/8/2021.
 The card earns 2 miles per dollar on Delta purchases, at restaurants worldwide including takeout and delivery and at U.S. supermarkets, then 1 mile per dollar on other eligible purchases.
 Its $99 annual fee is waived the first year.

 Ready for Takeoff